-The Workplace Violence & Harassment Review Committee investigates any violent incidents, complaints of harassment, or instances of unethical behavior within LCU and make recommendations to the board.
-The committee will procure the services of the RCMP, or professional external investigator as required.
+The Workplace Violence & Harassment Review Committee investigates any violent incidents, complaints of harassment, or instances of unethical behavior within LCU and makes recommendations to the board.
+The committee will procure the services of the RCMP, or a professional external investigator as required.
 The Workplace Violence & Harassment Review Committee is comprised of board, management, and staff.
-For 2022, the committee members were: Debra Scholer (chair), Adam Franko, Brian Gottfried, and Ryley Magnus.
+For 2023, the committee members were: Debra Scholer (chair), Adam Franko, Brian Gottfried, and Lisa Robinson